noskcid/Single-Jar-Jython-Further-Example/README.txt

 Application.
 The Jar requires no external dependancies other than a JVM on the host computer.

+A quick thank you to FastIcon.com for providing the example image used in this example.
+(More information in LICENSE.txt)

 To base your own project off this example you should understand how this package is organized: